 I take my role as a father to Ellie incredibly seriously, but as I ponder the prospect of a son, I wonder how different I will parent him than I have parented Ellie.

 I am the very happy and very proud father of an amazing girl called Ellie.
 Parenting her has felt like I’ve found my calling.
-I was meant to father a daughter, which is weird given how set Marti & I were on having a boy to begin with.
+I was meant to father a daughter, which is weird given how set Martina & I were on having a boy to begin with.

 Once we had a girl though, we fell in love and wouldn’t have it any other way.
 I couldn’t even imagine having a boy!